awsdocs/aws-opsworks-user-guide/doc_source/opspup-puppet-codecommit.md

    }
    ```

-1. Push your control repository to AWS CodeCommit\.
+1. Push your control repository to CodeCommit\.
 Run the following commands to push the new manifest file to your repository\.

    ```
    git add ./site/profile/manifests/codecommit.pp